“Assessment of additive manufacturing limits for eco-design optimization in heat exchangers”

 LORTEK is the project coordinator.
 Due to their expertise in additive manufacturing, LORTEK and FIT will be focused of the manufacturing of samples and prototypes by additive manufacturing, while TUHH will be in charge of heat exchanger design and numerical simulation.

-CIDETEC and Mondragon Unibertsitatea will be in charge of sample characterization, while EPSILON will perform thermal numerical simulation and CTME life cycle assessment and eco-design.
+CIDETEC and Mondragon Unibertsitatea will be in charge of sample characterization, while EPSILON will perform aerothermal numerical simulation and CTME life cycle assessment and eco-design.

-SAFRAN is the Topic Manager and will steer the AMANECO project included in the Engines (ENG) Programme of the Clean Sky2 Joint Undertaking.
+SAFRAN is the Topic Manager and will steer the AMANECO project included in the Engines (ENG) and Eco-Design Programmes of the Clean Sky2 Joint Undertaking.